12.3-Inch Bar LCD Module for Transportation Systems

 The module needs to be evaluated together with brightness, interface, mounting, and enclosure constraints.

-The display direction can be evaluated around the real enclosure, UI space, and installation conditions before specification freeze.
+The module direction can be reviewed around real enclosure, UI, and transportation-equipment constraints.

 Project-Level Technical Direction